Indulge in an afternoon of decadence and elegance at Sydney’s top high tea spots!

 455 George St, Sydney, NSW 2000

-From bread to bagels, bite through the 10 Best Bakeries in Sydney of 2024.
+From bread to bagels, bite through the 10 Best Bakeries in Sydney.
 Or, for a night of charm and endless entertainment, swing through this list of the 5 Best Burlesque and Cabaret Shows in Sydney.

 Feature image: Gatehouse Tea Rooms, Sydney.
 Photographed by Jem Cresswell.
 Image via Destination NSW.